-'''

-chainer.functions.average(x, axis=None, weights=None)

-'''

-Calculate weighted average of array elements over a given axis.
+chainer.functions.average (x, axis=None, weights=None, keepdims=False) Calculate weighted average of array elements over a given axis.

-- x (Variable) Elements to sum. - axis (None or int) Axis which the method is performed.
+• x (Variable) - Elements to sum.

+- axis (None or int) Axis which the method is performed.
 With the default (axis = None) it performs a mean over all the dimensions of the input array. - weights (None or chainer.Variable) An array holding weights to calculate weighted average.
 If it is None, all weights are assumed to be one.
 When axis is None, weights must have the same shape of x.
-And when axis is int, it must be 1-D array satisfing weights.shape == (x.shape[axis],).
+And when axis is int, it must be 1-D array satisfing weights.shape == (x.shape[axis],). - keepdims (bool) If True, the specified axes are remained as axes of length one.

-batch inv

-'''

-\verb|chainer.functions.batch_inv|(a)

-'''
+batch\inv

+chainer.functions.batch\inv(a)